 The performance of the policies is measured using two sets of indicators, National Core Output Indicators (NCOI) and locally derived indicators.
 A list of NCOI has been provided and updated.
 These indicators have been reported on through RPG10/RSS monitoring to South West Regional Assembly.
+The number of indicators has been reduced considerably.

 Because Gloucester's LDF policies have yet to be formally adopted, in terms of assessing policy impact, this section of the AMR looks primarily at existing Local Plan policies taken from both the adopted 1983 Local Plan and the 2002 Revised Deposit Draft Local Plan.
-For completeness, some commentary is also provided on emerging LDF policies although these are of course now subject to significant change in light of the decision to prepare a Joint Core Strategy.
+For completeness, some commentary is also provided on emerging LDF policies, although these are of course now subject to significant change in light of the decision to prepare a Joint Core Strategy.